redpanda-data/kminion/README.md

-# Prometheus Exporter for Apache Kafka - KMinion
+# Redpanda Minion (KMinion) - Prometheus Exporter via Kafka API

-KMinion (previously known as Kafka Minion) is a feature-rich and flexible Prometheus Exporter to monitor your Apache Kafka cluster.
+Redpanda Minion is a feature-rich and flexible Prometheus Exporter to monitor your Redpanda or Kafka cluster.
 All valuable information that are accessible via the Kafka protocol are supposed to be accessible using KMinion.

 ## 🚀 Features